manu682/grpc-demo/README.md

 # A Sample gRPC server/client

-This repo has a gRPC client and server that is used for showcasing how Golang struct composition can be used for doing a forward compatible RPC definition without breaking the code.
+This repo has a gRPC client and server that is used for showcasing how Golang struct composition/type enbedding can be used for doing a forward compatible RPC definition without breaking the code.

 ## Case 1